 To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately 1 year.
 A conservative (protective) assumption is that personnel routinely consumed less than 5L/day of non-drinking water for up to 365 days (1-year).
 It is further assumed that control measures and/or personal protective equipment were not used.

-A total of two disinfected bulk water (Non-Drinking) samples on 16 February 2007 and 25 October 2007 were evaluated for this health risk assessment.
+A total of two (Non-Drinking) disinfected bulk water and well water samples from 2010 and 2011 were available.
 No chemicals were detected at levels above the short or long-term MEGs.
+There is not enough data to evaluate a health risk.